monome/docs/crow/scripting.md

 end
 ```

+- The first line is a special comment.
+When you run your script crow will read this line to tell the user what script it's running.
-- The first 2 lines are comments just for reference (as are any lines starting with 2 or more dashes).
+- The following line is a comment just for reference (as are any lines starting with 2 or more dashes).
 - Next we see a *function* called `init` which currently only contains a comment, i.e. it does nothing for now.
 - The keyword `end` completes the function definition.